-In our work at the Mathematics Learning and Teaching Initiative, a project aimed at informing curriculum development and designing learning materials, we are attempting to address these difficulties.
-We found, in the current literature, that indeed some research has been done on algebraic generalization (e.g. Garcia-Cruz and Martinon, 1997; Taplin, 1995; Orton and Orton, 1994, 1996; MacGregor and Stacey, 1993).
-However, there is not enough in these reports to enable us to delve into the students' thinking in the processes of generalization and validation.
+Number patterns, the relationship between variables, and generalisation are emphasised as important components of algebra curricula reform in many countries and also in South Africa.
+Much research has been done on children's generalisation processes documenting children's strategies in abstracting number patterns and formulating general relationships between the variables in the situation (e.g. Garcia-Cruz and Martinon, 1997; Taplin, 1995; Orton and Orton, 1994; MacGregor and Stacey, 1993).
+Our own ongoing research confirms many of these findings.

+However, little research has been done in analysing children's thinking in the processes of generalising.
 For example, do students view their efforts at generalising as hypotheses?
-Do they realise the necessity to validate their strategies and answers, i.e. do they reflect on their strategies and answers?
-How do they become convinced that their generalisations are correct or wrong?
+Do they realise the necessity to validate their methods and answers?
+How do they become convinced of the validity of generalisations?
 Garcia-Cruz and Martinon (1997) for example, report that most children they interviewed checked their rules.
 This was done either by counting or drawing or extending the numerical sequence.
 It is not clear from their report, however, whether their students spontaneously checked their answers because they felt the need for validation, or how they became convinced of the validity of their strategies and answers.